 Get a complete staff list from the school’s office manager.
 Be sure to add student teachers, and support staff that are not included on the list.
 You will use this list to create your SignUp Genius sign ups for the “I Think You Are Super!” door decorations and Hero Sandwich boxed lunches, along with the invitation count.

 Two weeks before Staff Appreciation Week: Superhero posters were our main decoration this year.
-John Wolfe, a local photographer and fellow parent, took pictures of everyone decked out in a customized superhero cape and mask from Kid Kapers.
+John Wolfe, a local photographer and fellow parent, took pictures of everyone decked out in a customized superhero cape and mask from Kid Kapers (now closed).
 I have been eyeing those capes for months and was thrilled that she had time to make a Superman style cape with an “M” for Mann Elementary.
 It couldn’t have been more perfect.
 Did you know you could have capes customized?
 How fun is that?!
 I love Etsy.

 Originally I had planned on using the pictures John took as is, but then I got the great idea (if I do say so myself) to turn them into comic book style posters with advice from each staff member to students.
 John transformed each photo into a comic book style poster which I used to decorate the hallways, and an 8×10 photo for the classroom doors.